garrandall/popular-music-data/tracks/wolf-creek-pass-c-w--mccall.md

   start_date: '1975-04-12'
 ---

-Me an' Earl was haulin' chickens on a flatbed out of Wiggins And we'd spent all night on the uphill side of thirty-seven miles of hell Called Wolf Creek Pass.
+Me and Earl was haulin' chickens on a flatbed out of Wiggins And we'd spent all night on the uphill side of thirty-seven miles of hell Called Wolf Creek Pass.
 Which is up on the Great Divide?
 We was settin' there suckin' toothpicks, drinkin' Nehi and onion soup mix